Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Company A has created an automated system that allows students to purchase their ITIL 4 Foundation exam vouchers at a discount through the Company A website.
 To accomplish this, the company sets up a 9-step automated series of activities that occurs once the student orders the voucher on the website.
 When this occurs, the automation selects a voucher for the student, emails them their unique voucher code and exam scheduling instructions, logs the purchase, remove the voucher from the inventory, and notifies the staff if the voucher inventory gets below a certain threshold.
-Which dimension of service management best represents this series of actions that is occurring through automation?
+Which dimension of Service Management best represents this series of actions that is occurring through automation?

 - [ ] Organization and people.
 - [ ] Information and Technology.